openhwgroup/programs/program/process/OpenHW Group IP Core - RTL Freeze Checklist and Release Process.md

 Each checklist has a series of rows and columns, with rows containing checklist item to be reviewed, and columns for:

 Category
-Item
+* Item
-Sign-off Criteria
+* Sign-off Criteria
-Signed-off By
+* Signed-off By
-Sign-off Date
+* Sign-off Date
-Exceptions/Waivers/Comments
+* Exceptions/Waivers/Comments

 When created, the "Sign-off Date" column is left blank.
 When both "Signed-off By" and "Sign-off Date" are filled in, that row has been signed off.

 ### Meaning of Sign-off
-The sign-off each row item means that the person who has signed it off verifies that the task for that row has been done.
+The sign-off of each row item means that the person who has signed it off verifies that the task for that row has been done and the sign-off criterion is met.
 There is no specific quality metric associated with sign-off.